syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## Searching

-Based on the `TextSearchMode` property, the ComboBox control highlights the first item in the drop-down list that matches the user input..
+Based on the `TextSearchMode` property, the ComboBox control highlights the first item in the drop-down list that matches the user input.
 To disable searching functionality, set the `IsTextSearchEnabled` property as `false`.
 The default value is true.

 ![WinUI ComboBox search the items based on provided input](GettingStarted_images/winui-combobox-text-searching.gif)